PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 #### tags

-Azure tags to apply to the created resources.
+The map of tags to assign to all created resources.

 Type: map(string)